shv-om/MobKit/README.md

   -  Base functionality to Hook multiple syscalls.

 ## USAGE
   -  Use the Makefile to build the module.
 (Compiled Successfully?
-Proceed)
+Proceed).
-    -  Use the same compiler by which the kernel headers were compiled.  eg: `sudo make CC=x86_64-linux-gnu-gcc-14`
+    -  Use the same compiler by which the kernel headers were compiled.  eg: `sudo make CC=x86_64-linux-gnu-gcc-14`.
     -  If not available.
-Install Build Tools using: `sudo apt-get update && sudo apt-get install build-essential`
+Install Build Tools using: `sudo apt-get update && sudo apt-get install build-essential`.
   -  Install module in target system using command: `sudo insmod mob.ko`
   -  Now if you use command `kill`.
 Rootkit will hook this and check for the provided signal.
      `kill <SIG> <PID>`